If you’re on the lookout for the best Inis Mór Accommodation, you’ve landed in the right place.

 The location is fantastic, just metres from the beach and a stone’s throw from the ferry pier in Kilronan, as well as the various pubs, cafes, restaurants and shops in the village.

-Additional facilities include an outdoor deck per unit, a large shared kitchen, reception area, and laundry room.
+Additional facilities include an outdoor deck per unit, a large shared kitchen, a reception area, and a laundry room.

 2. The Thatch

 The Thatch is a beautiful old cottage conveniently located amid Inis Mór’s rugged countryside and around 3km outside of Kilronan.
 As you’d expect, the surroundings are equal parts moody and breathtaking, with amazing views out to sea.